ocean-tracking-network/biologging_standardization/examples/braun-blueshark/Blue-shark-standardization.md

 ## Level 2 -\> 3

-This step converts cleaned, raw data to a standardized set of location data interpolated to a regular temporal scale.
+This step converts cleaned, location data to a standardized set of location data interpolated to a regular temporal scale.

 ``` r